-A Bachelor's degree in industrial engineering and management, mechanical engineering, operations management, logistics or equivalent.
-Completed basic courses in algebra and calculus corresponding to at least 20 credits/ECTS, one course in business logistics and/or operations management (or related), one course in mathematical statistics/probability theory and one course in computer programming.
+A Bachelor's degree in engineering (e.g., industrial engineering and management, mechanical engineering or similar).
+Completed one course in computer programming, one course in mathematical statistics/probability theory, and one course in business logistics, operations management or supply chain management.
 English 6.